-- 521. The Council employs Chief Officers under JNC terms and conditions which are incorporated in their contracts.
+5.2.1 The Council employs Chief Officers under JNC terms and conditions which are incorporated in their contracts.
 The JNC for Chief Officers negotiates on national (UK) annual cost of living pay increases for this group, and any award of the same is determined on this basis.
-Chief Officers employed under JNC terms and conditions are contractually entitled to any national JNC determined pay rises and this Council will therefore pay these as and when determined in accordance with current contractual requirements following the recommendations made by the Independent Remuneration Panel for Wales. - The Chief Executive Officer is the senior officer who leads and takes responsibility of the organisation.
+Chief Officers employed under JNC terms and conditions are contractually entitled to any national JNC determined pay rises and this Council will therefore pay these as and when determined in accordance with current contractual requirements following the recommendations made by the Independent Remuneration Panel for Wales.

+5.2.2 The Chief Executive Officer is the senior officer who leads and takes responsibility of the organisation and works closely with the elected members to deliver the Corporate Plan.
+The council has a turnover of £446 million (£354 million revenue and £92 million capital) and is responsible for a wide range of services employing some 4700 staff.
 The role of Chief Executive Officer is a full time appointment.
 Postholders are selected on merit, against objective criteria, following public advertisement.
-The current Chief Executive paid an incremental scale of 3 points from £128,714 £132,664 per annum.
+The current Chief Executive paid an incremental scale of 3 points for 2022/2023 from £136,163 - £140,282 per annum, this rate is still applicable as there is no agreement on the National Pay Award for 2023/24.